Saturday, December 27, 2025

 You must have your FRCP pamphlet with you and open on your desk in every class.
 You must have any assigned statutes, provisions, cases, or documents with you and open on your desk in every class.

-Assignments for the first classes after the jump.
+Assignments for the first class (Wednesday, January 7) after the jump.

 Introduction to Civil Procedure: